IB vs. AP | International Baccalaureate or Advanced Placement?

 Background and Philosophy of AP (Advanced Placement)

 The College Board, a non-profit organization is responsible for administering the AP program.
-It is the same board which is in charge of Common App, PSATs and SATs.
+It is the same board that is in charge of Common App, PSATs and SATs.
 Meanwhile, if you are in need of Common App essay assistance, check this link.
-The College board has two important missions:
+The College Board has two important missions:

 - Offering students with challenging college-level subjects and coursework

 - Motivate students to get college credit or to skip introductory-level courses!

 What sets the AP program different from the IB diploma is that the AP was not created to offer students with a cohesive and comprehensive curriculum.
 What it does instead is to offer students a choice to choose from 38 different courses in 7 different subject areas, which include: